Not getting messages from the women you really want to meet on Bumble? The Bumble profile examples will help you change that.

 Or better yet, connect your Instagram to Bumble so she can come to that conclusion just as easily by looking at some of your work.
 Just do a little spring cleaning first to ensure everything she’ll find there truly does make you look good!

-Including specific details makes your profile seem more genuine, and that’s key considering a recent survey found 84% of singles want more authenticity when it comes to dating profiles.
+Including specific details makes your profile seem more genuine.
+That’s key considering a recent survey found 84% of singles want more authenticity when it comes to dating profiles.

 Win Her Heart With Humor